miggyval/elec3001_lab_01/README.md

 1. Open the Arduino file `ELEC3004_Lab1_Ex02_SampRecon.ino`

 ### Experimental Aims
-- To implement a discrete-time echo system with memory.
+- To implement a discrete-time echo system.
 - To relate the program to the feedforward echo model

 $$